WTYB

-WTYB (103.9 FM, "Magic 103.9") is a commercial radio station licensed to Bluffton, South Carolina, and serving Hilton Head and the Savannah metropolitan area.
-The station carries two nationally syndicated weekday programs: The Rickey Smiley Morning Show and The D.L.
-Hughley Show in afternoon drive time.
-Sunday mornings feature urban gospel music.

-WTYB is a Class C2 FM station with an effective radiated power (ERP) of 50,000 watts.
-The studios are on Television Circle in Savanah.
-The transmitter tower is off Riverview Road near the Islands Expressway in Whitemarsh Island, Georgia.
+WTYB (103.9 FM, "Magic 103.9") is a commercial radio station licensed to Bluffton, South Carolina, United States, serving Hilton Head and the Savannah metropolitan area.
+Owned by Cumulus Media, it carries an urban adult contemporary format, with studios on Television Circle in Savanah, and the transmitter situated off Riverview Road near the Islands Expressway in Whitemarsh Island, Georgia.